 All Qubes OS documentation pages are stored as plain text files in the dedicated qubes-doc repository.
-By cloning and regularly pulling from this repo, users can maintain their own up-to-date offline copy of all Qubes documentation rather than relying solely on the Web.
+By cloning and regularly pulling from this repo, users can maintain their own up-to-date offline copy of all Qubes documentation rather than relying solely on the web.

-How to Contribute
+How to contribute

-- Since Qubes is a security-oriented project, every documentation change will be reviewed before it’s published to the web.
+- Since Qubes is a security-oriented project, every documentation change will be reviewed before it’s accepted.
 This allows us to maintain quality control and protect our users.

 As mentioned above, we keep all the documentation in a dedicated Git repository hosted on GitHub.
-Thanks to GitHub interface, you can edit the documentation even if you don’t know Git at all!
+Thanks to GitHub’s interface, you can edit the documentation even if you don’t know Git at all!
 The only thing you need is a GitHub account, which is free.

 (Note: If you’re already familiar with GitHub or wish to work from the command line, you can skip the rest of this section.
 All you need to do to contribute is to fork and clone the qubes-doc repo, make your changes, then submit a pull request.)

 Ok, let’s start.
 Every documentation page has an “Edit this page” button.
-It may be on the right side (in the desktop layout):
+It may be on the side (in the desktop layout):

 Or at the bottom (in the mobile layout):